This week we’re sharing one of our most powerful tools: The Organizational Charter. The Charter does two things:

 Over the last year, we’ve struck upon a better solution.
 We call it The Organizational Charter.

-Our Charter encompasses four domains: Purpose, Strategies, Structures, and Systems:
+Our Charter encompasses five domains: Environment, Purpose, Strategies, Structures, and Systems:

 - Environment is defined as the conditions in which our organization operates.